MD-eClipse/MD-eClipse/README.md

+/veteran gamedev and develeoper (not active rn) and student
+- ive got potenitial and am not wasting it (im not lost)

 - 👋 Hi, I’m @MD-eClipse
 - 👀 I’m interested in mostly random but complicated stuff i can do easily
 - 🌱 I’m currently learning most things ill need in life